Create a REST API in WordPress (With Examples)

-WordPress empowers millions of websites globally and it becomes a powerful headless CMS when the WordPress REST API is utilized.
-Learn in this post, how to create a WordPress API with example code.
+WordPress is an open-source CMS that empowers millions of websites and it becomes a powerful headless CMS when the WordPress REST API is harnessed.
+Learn how to create a WordPress API with example code.

 REST API in WordPress